 The tight construction of new homes also contributes significantly to bad IAQ.
-Fixtures like weather stripping and storm doors are used to save on heating and cooling expenses.
+Fixtures like weather stripping and storm doors are used to save on utility bills.
 However, they also block enough ventilation by keeping indoor air in and exterior air out.
-The result could be an increase of vapors inside your residence.
+The result could be an increase of vapors within your house.

-Bad IAQ can be a direct or indirect cause of various health issues.
+Inferior IAQ can be a direct or indirect cause of some health issues.
 Medical experts report that as many as half of all illnesses are linked or worsened by indoor air pollution.

-Vapors within your residence can create flu-like illness like headaches, nausea and respiratory inflammation.
+Chemicals within your house can bring on flu-like illness including headaches, nausea and respiratory inflammation.
 It can also aggravate allergies and asthma.